asavinov/sc-web/README.md

 * Open browser
 * Open a web page at URL served by the web server, e.g., http://dc.conceptoriented.com

+# Workarounds and temporary changes

+* @types/loadash (4.14.61) module will cause this error: TS2428: All declarations of 'WeakMap' must have identical type parameters.
+As a workaround, it is disabled by adding the "skipLibCheck": true into tsconfig.json.
+Remove this line when @types\loadash is fixed.
+* <script>window.__theme = 'bs4';</script> is added to index.html to ensure compatibility of ng2-bootstrap with bootstrap 4.
+Remove it when not needed.

 # Change Log

 * v0.5.0 (2017-03-19)